cozy/cozy-client/docs/api/cozy-stack-client.md

 <a name="OAuthClient+checkForRevocation"></a>

 ### oAuthClient.checkForRevocation() ⇒ <code>Promise.&lt;boolean&gt;</code>
-Check if the OAuth client'shas been revoked.
+Check if the OAuth client's has been revoked.
 If this is the case, call the onRevocationChange callback

 **Kind**: instance method of [<code>OAuthClient</code>](#OAuthClient)
 **Returns**: <code>Promise.&lt;boolean&gt;</code> - A Promise that resolves to `false` if client is still valid, or `true` if it has been revoked.
-**Throws**:

-- <code>Error</code> If an error occurs while fetching the client information.

 <a name="OAuthClientsCollection"></a>

 ## OAuthClientsCollection